sergiofgonzalez/nodejs-in-action/chapter33-creational-design-patterns/README.md

 #### Dependency injection
 While the Node.js module system and the *singleton dependencies* pattern are great tools for organizing and wiring together the components of an application, they introduce very tight *coupling* between components.

 To illustrate that coupling, simply think in our previous scenario: `blog.js` cannot work without the `database.js` module, and it cannot use a different database module if necessary either.
-The **Dependency Injection** pattern help address that coupling.
+The **Dependency Injection** pattern helps you addressing that coupling.

 > **Dependency Injection** is a pattern in which the dependencies of a component are *provided as inputs* by an external entity, often referred to as the **injector**.